 The Company has used Southwest Research Institute in San Antonio, Texas for cGMP manufacturing of EPI-506 for early clinical trials.
+Current manufacturing is being conducted by Sigma Aldrich Fine Chemicals, Sheboygan Falls, WI.
 Formulation and cGMP production of the final drug product for clinical trials is performed by Catalent Pharma Solutions, St. Petersburg, Florida.